ipfs-inactive/docs/content/reference/api/http.md

 #### Arguments

   - `arg` [string]: The domain-name name to resolve.
 Required: **yes**.
   - `recursive` [bool]: Resolve until the result is not a DNS link.
+Default: "true".
 Required: no.

 #### Response